ibm-cloud-docs/cis/deploy-rule-sets.md

 ```
 {: codeblock}

-### Updating entry point ruleset from the API
+### Updating entry point rulesets from the API
 {: #api-update-entry-point-rule-set}

-To update the entry point ruleset from the API, run the following command:
+Follow these steps to update an entry point ruleset with the API:

+1. Set up your API environment with the correct variables.
+1. Store the following values in variables to be used in the API command:

+   `CRN`: The full URL-encoded Cloud Resource Name (CRN) of the service instance.

+   `ZONE_ID`: The domain ID.

+   `RULESET_ID`: The ID of the custom rule entrypoint ruleset.

+1. When all variables are initiated, update the entry point ruleset:

 ```sh
 curl -X PUT \